 6. Exercise at The Right Time

 You can’t get away from needing to exercise your husky, and thankfully, the hot weather doesn’t have to get in the way of his daily requirement.

 The only way to safely exercise your husky in hot climates is by taking him out early in the morning and later in the evening.

-When the sun is low, the temperatures are lower, so only take him out during these times.
+The temperatures are lower when the sun is low, so it’s best to take him out during these times only.

 Avoid traveling far away from your home if you are on foot.
 If your nearest park or walking area is far away, take him in the car to avoid him overheating before he has his exercise.